← Products May 2026

 Put two head to head — compare

-Any lane versus any lane, with a head-to-head delta strip across quality, throughput, latency, and length, plus a deterministic rubric score for each side.
+Any lane versus any lane, with telemetry-style metric cards — quality, throughput, latency, tokens, and cost — each over a session sparkline, plus a deterministic rubric score for each side.

 Move at the speed of thought — the command palette